 Finally, avatars in virtual cyberworlds could be connected to the real bodies of the users.
 Their emotions would instantly change the color and demeanour of their virtual representations.
 Imagine not only navigating your avatar in 3D worlds with your thoughts, but also changing its colors just with your emotions!
 This would lead to a much more realistic and emotionally touching experience in cyberspace – and through the instant feedback loop it could certainly have an interesting effect on real life.

 How can an octopus have a ‘private thought’?

 In fact the only way an octopus can experience a private thought is to release a cloud of ink into the water into which it can retreat briefly and hide its mental nakedness from its followers.
 This kind of biologically intrinsic wiring into the potential of language is something that we may be able to mimic and achieve using psychedelic drugs as the inspiration for the direction given to a virtual reality development program.
 In other words we might be able to create kinds of visibly beheld syntax that would be the human equivalent of the dance of light, texture and positioning that constitutes the grammer and syntax of squids and octopii.

 Think of a future Google Glass app that interacts with your latest biofeedback device.
 If you think about it, we are creating augmented digital mood rings.
-Such an app, like the conceptualized Google Aura, would allow you to see a color surrounding the person you are looking at.
-That color will be based on live biofeedback of the person’s internal state, taking ‘blushing’ to a new level.
+An app, like the conceptualized Google Aura, would allow you to see a color surrounding the person you are looking at.
+That color would be based on live biofeedback of the person’s internal state, taking ‘blushing’ to a new level.
 Are we ready for our internal states to be exposed for all to see?
-Perhaps not yet, but one thing is certain: someday we will all be digitally naked in this world.
+Perhaps not yet, but one thing is certain, someday we will all be digitally naked in this world.